broadinstitute/rawls/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] **Submitter**: JIRA ticket checks:
   * Acceptance criteria exists and is met
   * Note any changes to implementation from the description
+  * To Demo flag is set
+  * Release Summary is filled out, if applicable
-  * Add notes on what you've tested
+  * Add notes on how to QA
 - [ ] **Submitter**: Update RC_XXX release ticket with any config or environment changes necessary
 - [ ] **Submitter**: Database checks:
   * If PR includes new or changed db queries, include the explain plans in the description